TGDivy/TGDivy/README.md

 ## 💬🌞

-> Whatever you do,strive to do it so well that no man living and no man dead and no man yet to be born could do it any better. ~ Benjamin Mays
+> If you're waiting until you feel talented enough to make it, you'll never make it. ~ Criss Jami

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )